 As adults, it feels a bit different.
-While the holidays are commercialized to be a warm and fuzzy time of year, they can also turn out to be a mixed bag of feelings and stress.
-It’s easy to fall under the pressure of year-end work, finding the right gift for that special someone or even feeling the lack of that special someone.
-That’s why it’s especially important this time of year (and all year) to set some time aside each day to do things that ARE contributing to a happy heart.
+While the holidays are commercialized to be a warm-and-fuzzy time of year, they can also be a mixed bag of feelings and stress.
+It’s easy to fall under the pressure of year-end work, finding the right gift for a loved one, or feelings of loneliness that are amplified by such a social time of year.
+That’s why it’s especially important to set some time aside each day to do things that are contributing to a happy heart.

-2. A good book – sometimes a good book can take your mind on a total vacation.
+Sometimes a good book can take your mind on a total vacation.
 Other books, such as daily readings, are short commitments in time, but can yield great food for thought and an uplifting way to begin or finish each day.

-4. Food – Its fun to deviate from the regimen of a strict meal plan.
-Unfortunately, holiday parties, drinks and baked goods can counter act our efforts in the gym and while you’ll want to avoid the slippery slope of holiday pounds, allow yourself some occasions to take the pressure of yourself and enjoy good food freely.
+It’s fun to deviate from the regimen of a strict meal plan.
+Unfortunately, holiday parties, drinks, and baked goods can run counter to our efforts in the gym.
+While you’ll want to avoid the slippery slope of holiday extras, give yourself some freedom to enjoy good food in good company.